Bartlebys/Distribution/Distribution/Bundle-sources/BartlebyFlexions/src/modules/SwaggerToFlexions/README.md

 ```

-## observable
+## supervisable

-If a property is marked as observable any change will mark its parent as changed.
+If a property is marked as supervisable any change will mark its parent as changed.

 ```
   "fruit": {
                             ...
-                            "observable":false
+                            "supervisable":false
                         },
 ```